fickya1987/Hands-On-AI-Engineering/agentic_rag_with_o-3-mini_and_duckduckgo/README.md

-# PDF RAG Agent with Milvus, Agno and OpenAI
+# PDF RAG Agent using Milvus, Agno, OpenAI & DuckDuckGo

 A Streamlit application demonstrating a Retrieval-Augmented Generation (RAG) workflow using OpenAI (`gpt-4o-mini`), Agno, Milvus, and DuckDuckGo for web search.